 -Overview

-The Intro Tax Credit Finance Course examines the application of tax credit programs and their use in greater economic development finance efforts.
-This course discusses the practical application of tax credit programs including new markets, low income housing, historic preservation, and state-specific programs.
+The Intro Tax Credit Finance Course examines the variety of tax credit programs and their use in economic development efforts.
+This course discusses the practical application of tax credits for supporting new markets, low-income housing, historic preservation, and other local goals.

-From urban redevelopment and historic preservation to housing and high tech infrastructure, myriad tax credit programs exist to help communities create jobs and energize economies.
-These innovative tools continuously remain underutilized throughout the country.
-This course will reach beyond the facts and figures of each program and attendees will learn how to effectively apply tax credits to development opportunities.
+From urban redevelopment and historic preservation to housing and energy infrastructure, tax credit programs exist to help communities create jobs and energize economies - yet these innovative tools are underutilized.
+This course will reach beyond the facts and figures of each program to help attendees learn how to apply tax credits successfully to development opportunities.

 Register